Why Facebook’s New Algorithm Might be a Good Thing

 Then, I checked out some posts made after the new Facebook algorithm was rolled out.

 I didn’t mark up everything in this screen shot.
 Still you can clearly see anything having to do with “missing out on something” (a live music stream called Boiler Room in this example), “getting something immediately and directly (free downloads), or media from an event (the BPM Festival in Tulum, Mexico) continued to get great reach and engagement, even compared to our pre-algorithm numbers!

 The blog’s engagement and reach went up as posts more consistently reflected what Facebook evaluated as “higher quality” content for fans.
 In short, my experience at the music blog seemed to suggest that this might be a push by Facebook to get marketers to use the newly-reinvigorated Insights feature and discourage repeated posts of content that has historically delivered little value to fans.

 The cynical view is that Facebook changed its algorithm to generate more ad revenue.
 The charitable view is that the changes came as a result of Facebook’s focus on promoting higher quality content to individual users.
 While the truth probably lies somewhere in the middle, our anecdotal experience at the music blog seems to square with the more sanguine explanation offered by Facebook.

-Posts that historically appealed to our audience were rewarded, and lower-value posts seemed to get punished.
+Posts that historically appeal to our audience are rewarded, and lower-value posts get punished.
 In many ways this parallels what has been going on with the Google algorithm changes and SEO in general for a while now.
-In other words, it’s a prompt for Facebook publishers to focus on “high quality content.”
+It’s a prompt for Facebook publishers to focus on “high quality content.”
 Of course this begs the question of what exactly Facebook deems to be high quality…

 In a recent interview about the new algorithm Facebook’s News Feed manager Lars Backstrom was asked, “Are you paying attention to the source of the content?
 Or is it solely the type of content?”
 In response, he said,